Grades 6-8

 Campers will explore mountain biking, rock climbing, paddle boarding, sailing and backpacking.
 Daily experiences will introduce new and exciting adventures on our 150-acre Butler Campus and will be enhanced by customized field trips focused on specific skills.
 This camp will enable pre-teens to challenge themselves individually and in group situations.
 Time will be spent on the 15 high- and low-rope elements offered on Laurel’s Project Adventure Ropes Course to help foster creative problem solving, promote leadership and build self-confidence through improved communication skills and teamwork.
 Campers will need to come prepared with an adventurous spirit and a desire to have lots of fun!

 *Campers must be comfortable riding a bike and swimming.
-New this year, bicycles will be provided to all campers, for use during camp, from our Butler Bike Fleet of 80+ Giant mountain bikes.
+Bicycles will be provided to all campers, for use during camp, from our Butler Bike Fleet of 80+ Giant mountain bikes.
 Campers will be assigned a bike at the beginning of their session, but each camper must provide her/his own helmet.
+If a camper would like to bring their own bicycle, they must be dropped off at the Butler Campus on the first day of the camp session and picked up on the last day of the camp session.

 **Shuttle service from Laurel’s Lyman Campus to the Butler Campus is available for an additional fee.